umich-brcf-bioinf/2021-08-09-umich-rnaseq-demystified/Module00_Introduction.md

 ---

+* This workshop content is licensed under a [Creative Commons Attribution 4 License](https://creativecommons.org/licenses/by/4.0/).

-*The workshop Code of Conduct has been adapted the NumFocus Code of Conduct (https://numfocus.org/code-of-conduct) which itself draws frin from numerous sources, including the Geek Feminism wiki, created by the Ada Initiative and other volunteers, which is under a Creative Commons Zero license, the Contributor Covenant version 1.2.0, the Bokeh Code of Conduct, the SciPy Code of Conduct, the Carpentries Code of Conduct, and the NeurIPS Code of Conduct.
+* The workshop Code of Conduct has been adapted the NumFocus Code of Conduct (https://numfocus.org/code-of-conduct) which itself draws frin from numerous sources, including the Geek Feminism wiki, created by the Ada Initiative and other volunteers, which is under a Creative Commons Zero license, the Contributor Covenant version 1.2.0, the Bokeh Code of Conduct, the SciPy Code of Conduct, the Carpentries Code of Conduct, and the NeurIPS Code of Conduct.

-This workshop content is licensed under a [Creative Commons Attribution 4 License](https://creativecommons.org/licenses/by/4.0/).

-Sections of the workshop content have been adapted and extended from materials created by the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+* Sections of the workshop content have been adapted and extended from materials created by the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license (CC BY 4.0)](http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

+* "File:Bicycle diagram-en.svg" by Al2 is licensed under CC BY 3.0